-- (A) May include a structure for the sale and display of agricultural products grown or produced onsite, in the city, or elsewhere in the State of Hawaii. - (B) May include a structure for the preparation, display, sale, and consumption of finished foods, drinks, or other goods primarily made from agricultural products grown or produced onsite, in the city, or elsewhere in the State of Hawaii. - (C) May include a structure for the preparation, display, and sale of non-food items made primarily from agricultural products grown or produced onsite, in the city or elsewhere in the State of Hawaii. - (D) All walls must be at least 50 percent open. - (E) Hours of operation are limited to between 6:00 a.m. and 8:00 p.m. - (F) Adequate parking and vehicular access must be provided, as determined by the director. - (G) A minimum of 50 percent of the zoning lot area must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the farmers market is in operation.
+- (6) The building area must not exceed 50 percent of the land area associated with the farm worker housing.
+Impervious surface area must not exceed 75 percent of the land area associated with the farm worker housing. - (7) Yards and height setbacks abutting the boundaries of the entire farm worker housing site must not be less than the minimum requirements for the underlying zoning district.
+The front yard for all zoning lots fronting public streets must not be less than the front yard requirement for the underlying zoning district. - (8) The landowner may not plan or develop a residential subdivision on the agricultural land, except in accordance with the plantation community subdivision regulations in HRS Section 205-4.5(a)(12) (relating to permissible uses within the agricultural districts). - (9) When the associated farm is no longer in active production or no longer employing farm workers, no workers may be housed on the zoning lot.
+An exception is allowed to house one caretaker and the caretaker's immediate family. - (h) Agricultural farmers market standards. - (1) May include a structure for the sale and display of agricultural products grown or produced onsite, in the city, or elsewhere in the State of Hawaii. - (2) May include a structure for the preparation, display, sale, and consumption of finished foods, drinks, or other goods primarily made from agricultural products grown or produced onsite, in the city, or elsewhere in the State of Hawaii. - (3) May include a structure for the preparation, display, and sale of non-food items made primarily from agricultural products grown or produced onsite, in the city or elsewhere in the State of Hawaii. - (4) All walls must be at least 50 percent open. - (5) Hours of operation are limited to between 6:00 a.m. and 8:00 p.m. - (6) Adequate parking and vehicular access must be provided, as determined by the director.

+(7) A minimum of 50 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the agricultural farmers market is in operation.
+The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping.